maestrogreg/Restaurant-Finder-Postgres-/readme.md

 ```
 yarn start
 ```
-To start both the client and start concurrently run;
+To start both the client and server concurrently run;
 ```
 yarn dev
 ```